tom-draper/xlsx-pipeline/README.md

 └── UpdateLeads.json
 ```

+Pipelines can have:
-Pipelines can have scheduled triggers (e.g. every week), or file watcher triggers (e.g. when a new file is created in a directory).
+- scheduled triggers (e.g. 6pm every day), or
+- file watcher triggers (e.g. when a new file is created in a directory).

 ## Getting Started